 The purpose of the Liman Public Interest Law Undergraduate Summer Internship Program is to provide funding to students working at substantive summer internships in the field of public interest law.
 Students are not required to have secured internship placements prior to submitting their applications.
+Recipients of the Liman Public Interest Law Undergraduate Summer Internship Program are only eligible for one grant.
+The Liman grant cannot be combined with other funding sources.
 Students who wish to apply to this program must submit application materials as specified by the Arthur Liman Public Interest Fellowship program at Yale University.
 The required application materials include:

 - A cover sheet listing the applicant’s current contact information (address, phone, e-mail) and class.